 Workers Party Foundation Monument – built in 1995 to signify the 50th anniversary of the Workers Party of Korea.

-Group A train members and Group B depart at 10:10am.
-Group A train members will arrive in Beijing Railway Station at 9:00am on Saturday the 18th August.
+Group A & B train members depart at 10:25am.
+Group A train members will arrive in Beijing Railway Station at 9:00am on Sunday the 18th August.

 Group B continues on:

 Arrive in the remote village of Dongrim at 2:30pm – Dongrim is the nearest town outside of Sinuiju, located south amongst the valleys of the east coast of the peninsula.

 Your local Korean guides will meet you as you step onto the platform.

 Drive to Dongrim Hotel to check-in and prepare for afternoon hiking.